-- we are using Xylophone sticks, but you can also use wooden sticks or a plastic spoon.
+- some sort of silicone sticks (we are using Xylophone sticks, but you can also use wooden sticks or a plastic spoon)

-Arrange glasses in a line and fill them up with water in equal decreasing increments (pouring less and less in the next subsequent glass).
-We added food coloring to give the water a color-pop.
-Invite your child to tap each glass and discover the sound each glass makes!
+First, arrange glasses in a line and fill them up with water in equal decreasing increments.
+So, you will pour less and less in the next subsequent glass.
+Then, add food coloring to give the water a color-pop.
+(Coloring the water it totally optional as it has no effect on the musical sound.
+However, bright colors look more visually appealing.)
+Lastly, invite your child to tap each glass gently and discover the sound each glass makes!

-Science mystery💡revealed: sound travels about four to five times faster in water than in air.
-So, water is affecting the speed at which the sound waves are traveling and vibrating.
+Sound travels about four to five times faster in water than in air.
+So, the water is affecting the speed at which the sound waves are traveling and vibrating.
+Thus, even if you tap glasses at the same spot, if they have a different amount of water, the sound will be different.

-This activity is a great way to stimulate senses, exercise your child's science skills, as well as musical abilities.
+This activity is a great way to stimulate senses, exercise your child’s science skills, as well as musical abilities.
 You can even incorporate math by using measuring cups and fractions.
 Moreover, you can add a sensorial dimension to this activity by offering your child to create secondary colors by mixing primary colors together.
-Also, invite your child to "compose" a song or play a familiar tune.
-Finally, explain to your child the "magic" of sound waves.
+Or, explore musical creativity and invite your child to “compose” a song or play a familiar tune.
+Finally, explain to your child the “magic” of sound waves.
 And, most importantly, have fun!

 See all of our science experiments here.